 ROBERT SIEGEL, HOST:

-JACOB MCCLELAND, BYLINE: I'm standing under a railroad bridge on the rocky banks of the Mississippi River at Thebes, a tiny river town at the extreme southern end of Illinois on a cold, breezy afternoon.
+JACOB MCCLELAND, BYLINE: I'm standing under a railroad bridge on the rocky banks of the Mississippi River at Thebes - a tiny, river town at the extreme southern end of Illinois - on a cold, breezy afternoon.
 Last year, the gauge here read 45 feet.
-Today, it's about five and a half feet.
-This is one of the places that the barge industry is worried about, because beneath these shallow waters, rock outcrops on the river's bed shaped like rocky fingers jut upwards, threatening navigation.
+Today, it's about 5 and a half feet.
+This is one of the places that the barge industry is worried about because beneath these shallow waters, rock outcrops on the river's bed shaped like rocky fingers jut upwards, threatening navigation.

 CRAIG PHILIP: When emergencies happen, you take emergency action, and we think that's what's called for here.

 MCCLELAND: That's Craig Philip, CEO of the Nashville-based Ingram Barge Company.
-River commerce between Saint Louis and Cairo, Illinois, could come to a screeching halt in less than two weeks because the corps recently reduced the flow of water from the Missouri River upstream.
-Shippers want the corps to remove the rock outcrops and divert more water from the Missouri River, but the corps says it can't or at least not yet.
+River commerce between St. Louis and Cairo, Ill., could come to a screeching halt in less than two weeks because the corps recently reduced the flow of water from the Missouri River upstream.
+Shippers want the corps to remove the rock outcrops and divert more water from the Missouri River, but the corps says it can't - or at least, not yet.
 At a recent news conference, Philip and others who depend on this river for commerce said that wasn't acceptable.

 PHILIP: The agricultural community will be affected.
 We won't be able to get fertilizer in up here so that the farmers can begin preparing for their spring planting.
 We won't be able to get the grain out.

-MCCLELAND: About 60 percent of the country's grain exports and 20 percent of its coal for electric generation travel by river, and those barges keep lots of big trucks off the road.
-Each towboat with 15 huge rusty metal barges can haul the equivalent of more than 1,000 tractor trailers, so nobody wants shipping here to grind to a halt.
+MCCLELAND: About 60 percent of the country's grain exports, and 20 percent of its coal for electric generation, travel by river; and those barges keep lots of big trucks off the road.
+Each towboat with 15 huge, rusty, metal barges can haul the equivalent of more than 1,000 tractor trailers, so nobody wants shipping here to grind to a halt.
 But even with dredges in the middle of the river and lighter loads on barges, it's still not enough.
-Now, it comes down to blowing up underwater rock pinnacles, a highly specialized job, according to the corps' Saint Louis district commander, Colonel Chris Hall.
+Now, it comes down to blowing up underwater rock pinnacles - a highly specialized job, according to the corps' St. Louis district commander, Col. Chris Hall.
 He hopes that work will begin by the end of January, and it could last for two months.

 MCCLELAND: That's not fast enough for Mike Toohey, head of the Waterways Council, a river industry trade group.